MontgomeryG/Group3Project1/README.md

 # What are some things that can affect returns of the S&P 500?

 ## Overview
-In This project we dove into the dynamics that can influence returns of the S&P 500, particularly in the context of the volatile year of 2022.
+In this project we dove into the dynamics that can influence returns of the S&P 500, particularly in the context of the volatile year of 2022.
 We focused on a diverse range of factors, including company locations, market capitalization, population density, the Fear & Greed index, and overall stock performance metrics.
 Utilizing Python for sophisticated data analysis and visualization, we used Alpaca API to track and analyze these variables.
 Our aim was to uncover potential correlations and patterns that could shed light on the factors driving stock market returns in one of the world's most watched indices.